MicrosoftDocs/architecture-center/docs/framework/resiliency/app-design.md

 **Is the application designed to use managed services?**
 ***

-Azure managed services provide native resiliency capabilities to support overall application reliability.
+Azure-managed services provide native resiliency capabilities to support overall application reliability.
 Platform as a service (PaaS) offerings should be used to leverage these capabilities.
 PaaS options are easier to configure and administer.
 You don't need to provision VMs, set up VNets, manage patches and updates, and all of the other overhead associated with running software on a VM.
 To learn more, see [Use managed services](https://docs.microsoft.com/azure/architecture/guide/design-principles/managed-services).

-**Has the application been designed to scale-out?**
+**Has the application been designed to scale out?**
 ***

 Azure provides elastic scalability and you should design to scale out.
 However, applications must leverage a scale-unit approach to navigate service and subscription limits to ensure that individual components and the application as a whole can scale horizontally.
 Don't forget about scale in, which is important to drive cost down.
 For example, scale in and out for App Service is done via rules.
 Often customers write scale out rules and never write scale in rules.
 This leaves the App Service more expensive.